mitmh2025/radio/README.md

 # Two P.I.
 Noir Radio Firmware

 This project contains the firmware for the 2025 MIT Mystery Hunt radio, targeting our custom hardware based on the ESP32-S3-MINI-1-N4R2.
+Full schematics, designs, partslists, and additional details are available in the [Mystery Hunt archives][].

 ## Setup